 When I can't get blood, I drink Berry Bop, a Japanese cola comprised of 90% amphetamines and 10% berry flavor derived from amphetamines.
 If I drink too many cans, my pulse races and my mouth gets filled with a chalky substance that I believe to be bits of ground-up teeth.
 Berry Bop withdrawal makes one sweat profusely, which can be bad for pores.
 These are the things a gay vampire must consider.

-I fight werewolves.
-I frequent haunted houses.
+Some nights, I fight werewolves.
+I also frequent haunted houses.
 I'm learning how to teleport.

 I'd call it an alternative lifestyle, except that makes it sound like I had a choice.